StrongTownsLangley/ssmuhplanner/README.md

 - Calculate building coverage and parking requirements
 - Ensure compliance with Township zoning requirements

 The Bylaws and Council Minutes are available in the **sources** folder.
+The Official Township of Langley SSMUH website is https://www.tol.ca/en/the-township/small-scale-multi-unit-housing.aspx

 Try it online: [SSMUH Planner on Strong Towns Langley](https://strongtownslangley.org/ssmuh)